 Older studies of the drug modafinil have shown promising results in sleep disorders related to sleep apnea and attempting to balance out the circadian rhythm.

 It would appear that once the sleeping disturbance gets severe it is somewhat like falling off a cliff and it takes a little help to get back up the mountain to gain the appropriate balance of neurotransmitters to obtain optimal sleep.
 The science of the brain is more complicated than we might like to think, especially when it comes to the intricate neural pathways.

 How Does FB and Social Media Affect our Emotions?

-It is not a question of if social media has been a success or not but rather are we maybe addicted to it.
+It is not a question of if social media has been a success or not but rather are we may be addicted to it.
 The brain’s need for social acceptance is based on evidence, and being left out of things or lonely is also demonstrated on scans in the threat centers of the brain.

 Basic science shows that FB and other media platforms can either deeply excite the brain or cause the opposite with minimal effort.
 Most times we as individuals will do our best to manipulate our environment or friends list to provide a more pleasant and rewarding experience to reap the benefits ín our reward centers of the brain.